Tampines Bike Park: 2010 Summer Youth Olympics

 Tampines Bike Park was used as a competition venue for cycling (BMX and Mountain Bike) during the 2010 Summer Youth Olympics.
 Speaking of the Tampines Bike Park as well as numerous venues and facilities that were specially built for the Youth Olympics, then Minister for Community Development, Dr Vivian Balakrishnan, assured Singaporeans that there'll be no white elephants after the Youth Olympics were over as local athletes, sportsmen and weekend sports enthusiasts can use the facilities.
 However, less than 3 years after the inaugural Youth Olympics in 2010, the HDB announced in May 2013 that earthworks had begun at the Tampines Bike Park to clear it for a new town instead.

-Closed
+Closure

 The Tampines Bike Park was closed as to make way for the future developments of the future Tampines North New Town, which will be an extension of the existing Tampines New Town.
 The Bike Park had its last day of operations on the 14 September 2014.
 Plans for a new BMX track to replace the one in Tampines is currently undergoing discussion and planning.
 The Tampines Bike Park then officially closes on the 17 September 2014.